What is prenatal care?

-Prenatal care is the care for a woman’s heath during pregnancy.
-Take care of yourself and your baby.
+Prenatal care is the care of a woman’s health, which must be taken at the time of pregnancy.
+Take care for yourself and for your baby through:

-How often do I have to visit my doctor during pregnancy?
+How often do you need to visit your doctor during pregnancy?

-Your doctor will draw up a schedule of all of your appointments.
+Your doctor will make a schedule for all the appointments, which you should do at the time of pregnancy.
 Most experts recommend that you visit your doctor:

-If you are of 35 years of age or older or your pregnancy is a high-risk one, you will most probably have to meet your doctor more often.
+If you are over 35 years old or your pregnancy is with high risk, you will most likely be visiting more often your doctor.

-During your first visit, you can expect your doctor to:
+At the time of your first visit to the doctor, you can expect your doctor to:

-- Ask you about your medical history, including prior diseases, surgeries, or pregnancies;
+- an examination of your medical history, including pre-existing illnesses, surgeries or previous pregnancies;

-- Perform a complete physical check-up, including a PAP test;
+- perform a complete physical examination, including a cytosmear

-- Check your blood pressure, weight, and height;
+- check your blood pressure, height and weight;

 - Answer your questions.